-Flush the internal water passages of the engine with fresh water after each use in salt, polluted or muddy water.
+Flush the internal water passages of the engine with fresh water after each use in salt, polluted, or muddy water.
 This will help prevent a buildup of deposits from clogging the internal water passages.

 - a Plug located on fitting - b Water hose - 1.
-Remove the plug from fitting in the bottom cowl. - Attach a water hose to the fitting.
-Turn on the water and flush for three to five minutes. - 1.
-These items should be serviced by a authorized dealer.
+Remove the plug from fitting in the bottom cowl. - 2.
+Attach a water hose to the fitting.
+Turn on the water and flush for three to five minutes.